k-rankings/ila2/README.md

 <b>Updates</b>

-04/29: Ranker + customization has been made
+* 04/29: Ranker + customization has been made.
-04/30: Ground + I-Land ranks have been added
+* 04/30: Ground + I-Land ranks have been added.